 - Harassment Restraining Order (HRO) violation

 - violation of a Domestic Abuse No Contact Order (DANCO)

 But for a deeper look, see our page: Minnesota domestic crime statutes.

 Defenses & Your Domestic Defense Attorney

-Most defense apply to every type of criminal case.
+Most defenses apply to every type of criminal case.
 But some are specific to domestic criminal defense.
 Your domestic defense attorney should know them all well.

 Self-Defense: Many domestic assault cases involve a defense based upon Minnesota self-defense law:

 False Reports: False accusations are common.
 The accuser’s strong emotions at the time of the police report may distort them.
 And the relationship history can influence them.
-Almost always, the people were using alcohol.
+But almost always, the people were using alcohol.
 And the alcohol influences emotions, perception and reporting of events.

 Fifth Amendment Privilege: A prosecutor may charge both parties in a mutual assault.
 Or they might pick one.
-In this situation, an effective defense can often involve getting both parties their own witness attorney, to checkmate the prosecution.
+And in this situation, an effective defense can often involve getting both parties their own witness attorney, to checkmate the prosecution.
 Other defenses are available as well.

 Achieving Good Outcomes – What Is At Stake?